dawsons-creek/fx-spec/docs/reference/runner.md

 **Error Output with Stack Traces:**

-When tests fail due to exceptions in your code, FxSpec provides rich, actionable error information:
+When tests fail due to exceptions in your code, FX.Spec provides rich, actionable error information:

 ```
   ✗ processes user data   (2ms)